sug0/go-ipfs-boards/PROTOCOL.md

 | `Signature` | `string` | The resulting signature. |
 | `Format` | `string` | The format the signature is serialized in. |

-The retrieval of the public key used to verify the signatured should be handed to a higher level protocol.
+The retrieval of the public key used to verify the signature should be handed to a higher level protocol.

 __TODO__ - specify the range of values accepted by `Format` and `Scheme`.